Cluster decay: Mechanism

-Cluster decay exists in an intermediate position between alpha decay (in which a nucleus spits out a 4He nucleus), and spontaneous fission, in which a heavy nucleus splits into two (or more) large fragments and an assorted number of neutrons.
-Spontaneous fission ends up with a probabilistic distribution of daughter products, which sets it apart from cluster decay.
-In cluster decay for a given radioisotope, the emitted particle is a light nucleus and the decay method always emits this same particle.
-For heavier emitted clusters, there is otherwise practically no qualitative difference between cluster decay and spontaneous cold fission.

 History

 The first information about the atomic nucleus was obtained at the beginning of the 20th century by studying radioactivity.
 For a long period of time only three kinds of nuclear decay modes (alpha, beta, and gamma) were known.
 They illustrate three of the fundamental interactions in nature: strong, weak, and electromagnetic.
 Spontaneous fission became better studied soon after its discovery in 1940 by Konstantin Petrzhak and Georgy Flyorov because of both the military and the peaceful applications of induced fission.
 This was discovered circa 1939 by Otto Hahn, Lise Meitner, and Fritz Strassmann.

 There are many other kinds of radioactivity, e.g. cluster decay, proton emission, various beta-delayed decay modes (p, 2p, 3p, n, 2n, 3n, 4n, d, t, alpha, f), fission isomers, particle accompanied (ternary) fission, etc. The height of the potential barrier, mainly of Coulomb nature, for emission of the charged particles is much higher than the observed kinetic energy of the emitted particles.
 The spontaneous decay can only be explained by quantum tunneling in a similar way to the first application of the Quantum Mechanics to Nuclei given by G. Gamow for alpha decay.